dascritch/cpu-audio/LIVE.md

-This is a primitive live configurator por CPU-Audio.
+This is a primitive live configurator for CPU-Audio, helping you to tune it for your website.
 Please note that you should have a browser with webcomponents support to really enjoy it.

 See [INSTALL.md](INSTALL) for explanations on attributes and values.